-In the world of Special Needs parenting, moms usually get all the press (well, of the press we do get.)
-Mom is usually the one to duke it out at IEP meetings.
-Moms rule most of the blogosphere.
+In the world of Special Needs parenting, moms usually get all the press.
+Mom dukes it out at IEP’s.
+Moms rule the blogosphere.
 Moms march on Capitol Hill.
-And all those da Vinci, Michelangelo, and Raphael depictions of the Madonna?
+And all those classical depictions of the Madonna?
 (The Virgin, not Like a Virgin) Nary a father to be seen.

 ~ Matt.
 1:18-25

 Looks like fatherhood didn’t pan out the way you expected, either.